 Step 3: Plan and dry fit your tile layout

-It’s so important to plan out and dry fit your tile layout before getting started.
+It’s so important to spend a little bit of time to plan out and dry fit your tile layout before getting started.

-Especially if you have obstacles to keep in mind such as soap dishes or shower hardware.
+Especially if you have obstacles to keep in mind such as soap dishes or shower hardware like the shower head.
 I recommend trying to avoid awkward cuts or tiny slivers of tile and ensuring the layout is nice and symmetrical.
 Here’s an example of what to avoid:

 Planning things out and dry fitting beforehand helps a lot!